 Step 1: Know your TIP ID number

-Step 2: Identify and rank course preferences
+Step 2: Identify and rank your preferred cases

-Step 3: Complete a program application
+Step 3: Complete a program application.

 Important things to know